-6) Sanitation, Food, and Housing
+6. Sanitation, Food, and Housing

-Employees are to be provided with ready access to clean toilet facilities, potable water and sanitary food preparation, storage, and eating facilities.
+Workers are to be provided with ready access to clean toilet facilities, potable water and sanitary food preparation, storage, and eating facilities.
 Staff houses or dormitories provided are to be maintained to be clean and safe, and provided with appropriate emergency egress, hot water for bathing and showering, adequate lighting heat and ventilation, individually secured accommodations for storing personal and valuable items, and reasonable personal space along with reasonable entry and exit privileges.

-7) Health and Safety Communication
+7. Health and Safety Communication

-IMI shall provide employees with appropriate workplace health and safety information and training in the language of the employee or in a language the employee can understand for all identified workplace hazards that employees are exposed to, including but not limited to mechanical, electrical, chemical, fire, and physical hazards.
+The Company shall provide workers with appropriate workplace health and safety information and training in the language of the employee or in a language the worker can understand for all identified workplace hazards that employees are exposed to, including but not limited to mechanical, electrical, chemical, fire, and physical hazards.
+Health and safety related information shall be clearly posted in the facility or placed in a location identifiable and accessible by employees.
+Health information and training shall include content on specific risks to relevant demographics, such as gender and age, if applicable.
+Training shall be provided to all employees prior to the beginning of work and regularly thereafter.
+Employees shall be encouraged to raise any health and safety concerns without retaliation.

-8) Industrial Hygiene
+8. Industrial Hygiene